 Additionally, the World Movement presents the Democracy Courage Tributes at the assemblies, an award that acknowledges individuals, groups, and movements that have demonstrated extraordinary courage in their work.

-The World Movement for Democracy held its Eighth Assembly, entitled Empowering Civil Society for Democracy and Its Renewal, in Seoul, South Korea, on November 1-4, 2015.
-More than 400 democracy activists, practitioners, scholars, and donors from more than 100 countries traveled to Seoul to attend the event.
+The World Movement for Democracy held its Ninth Assembly, entitled “Building Strategic Partnerships for Democratic Renewal” was held in Dakar, Senegal, on May 6-9, 2018.
+More than 400 democracy activists, practitioners, scholars, and donors from more than 100 countries traveled to Dakar to attend the event.
 The Assembly featured:

 Panel discussions with leading political and civil society leaders from around the globe;